Genivia/ugrep/README.md

                   and  $).
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            --xml  Output file matches in XML.
-Use options -H, -n, -k, and  -b  to specify XML attributes to output.
+When option -H, -n, -k,  or  -b  is used  additional  XML  attributes  are  output.
 See also option --format.

            -Y, --empty
                   Permits empty matches, such as `^\h*$'  to  match  blank  lines.
                   Empty matches are disabled by default.
 Note that empty-matching patterns, such as x? and x*, match all input with -Y,  not  only lines with `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are output with the `-' separator as  context  of  the  matching lines.
 See also the -A, -B, and -C options.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress  files  to search, when compressed.
 Archives (.cpio, pathnames of files in archives are output in braces.
 If -g, -O, -M,  or  -t  is  specified, searches files within archives whose name matches globs, matches file name extensions,  matches  file signature  magic  bytes,  or  matches  file types, respectively.
+                  Option --label=.ext associates suffix `ext' with standard input.
                   Supported  compression  formats:  gzip (default, optional suffix .gz), compress (requires suffix .Z), zip (requires  suffix  .zip or  .ZIP),  bzip2  (requires  suffix .bz, .bz2, or .bzip2), lzma